ixvu/w4111_wiki/Query-proc.md

 - given two tables and a bunch of indices, what is the best way to execute it?

-###Blackboard example:
+###Example to Address the above questions:
-Use cost model to decided what the best execution for single join and join order
++ Use cost model to decided what the best execution for single join and join order

 ####1. optimizing single join:
 + R join S on id